ARMmbed/mbed-os-5-docs/docs/tutorials/debug/debug_with_printf.md

 You can avoid this by:

 - Signaling from the ISR to the main thread using a <a href="https://os.mbed.com/docs/v5.6/reference/semaphore.html" target="_blank">semaphore</a> or <a href="https://os.mbed.com/docs/v5.6/reference/mail.html" target="_blank">mailbox</a>, and calling `printf` in the main thread.
-- Using an event dispatching library, such as <a href="https://os.mbed.com/docs/v5.6/reference/event.html" target="_blank">Mbed events</a>.
+- Using an event dispatching library, such as [Mbed events](https://os.mbed.com/docs/v5.6/reference/event.html).

-You can see example code for both approaches in <a href="https://os.mbed.com/blog/entry/Simplify-your-code-with-mbed-events/" target="_blank">this blog post</a>.
+You can see example code for both approaches in [this blog post](https://os.mbed.com/blog/entry/Simplify-your-code-with-mbed-events/).

 ### Printf() macros